Locations

 Governance Strategies for Indirect Access

-- Inventory All Integrations: Build and maintain a catalogue of every third-party system, interface, or API that connects to SAP.
+• Inventory All Integrations: Build and maintain a catalog of every third-party system, interface, or API that connects to SAP.
 Include middleware platforms, cloud services, batch feeds, EDI channels, mobile apps, etc. Record the purpose (e.g., “Order import from CRM”), the SAP technical users/accounts involved, and the business owners.
 This visibility is the foundation of control.

-- Monitor Continuously: Don’t wait for SAP to audit you.
-Treat indirect access tracking as an ongoing internal audit/ITAM task.
+• Monitor Continuously: Don’t wait for SAP to audit you.
+Treat indirect access tracking as an ongoing internal audit and ITAM task.
 Regularly run SAP’s usage reports (USMM/LAW) and new notes/scripts to see which interfaces and technical users are active.
 Map each interface’s system ID to the SAP logs: If your CRM uses an RFC user named “CRM_INTERFACE,” check which transactions or documents it generates.
 Look for anomalies, such as very high document counts from a few service accounts.

-- Document and Report: Maintain clear documentation of indirect flows (“System A creates X orders per month in SAP”).
+• Document and Report: Maintain clear documentation of indirect flows (“System A creates X orders per month in SAP”).
 Use dashboards or reports (SAP or third-party tools) to track volumes by interface.
 These data help in audits or negotiations.
-For example, if SAP audits your system and asks about “Salesforce orders,” you can show metrics and prove they were created under a block purchase.
-Also, ensure that all interface user accounts are properly classified in SAP (e.g., “Business” or “Application” types, not generic “human”) to make reports accurate.
+For example, if SAP audits your system and inquires about “Salesforce orders,” you can present metrics and demonstrate that they were created under a block purchase.
+Also, ensure that all interface user accounts are properly classified in SAP (e.g., “Business” or “Application” types, rather than generic “human”) to ensure accurate reports.

-- Establish Controls: Require formal change control for any new SAP integration.
+• Establish Controls: Implement formal change control procedures for all new SAP integrations.
 New interfaces should only go live after license review and account provisioning.
 Educate project teams: emphasize that indirect access isn’t an “automatic free ride.”
-Update internal policies to state that adding any automated SAP feed requires oversight of licensing.
+Update internal policies to state that adding any automated SAP feed requires oversight of licensing and compliance.
 This institutionalizes awareness and prevents unauthorized growth.

 Technical Controls and Monitoring

-- Segregate Accounts: Keep system or service accounts separate from human user IDs.
+• Segregate Accounts: Keep system or service accounts separate from human user IDs.
 In SAP, classify interface users as technical or “BI” users.
-Do not let multiple people share an SAP user account, and avoid allowing third-party apps to call SAP under individual named-user logins, as this defeats segmentation.
+Do not allow multiple people to share an SAP user account, and avoid enabling third-party apps to call SAP under individual named-user logins, as this defeats segmentation.
 Assign minimal roles to each service account: e.g., only the specific BAPI or OData calls needed.
 This reduces unnecessary document creation and makes auditing cleaner.

-- Logging and Auditing: Enable extensive logging of interface activity.
+• Logging and Auditing: Enable extensive logging of interface activity.
 Many middleware tools let you log every call and response.
 In SAP, use the Audit Information System or solution manager to report on external RFC/API calls.
 SAP’s newer Passport technology (if available) can tag calls from non-SAP sources.
-Log volumes and errors: A surge in API errors may indicate a misconfigured integration that is spamming SAP.
+Log volumes and errors: A surge in API errors may indicate a misconfigured integration that is causing spam in SAP.
 Review these logs regularly for spikes in document creation or unauthorized access attempts.

-- Monitor Performance: Use monitoring tools, such as SAP Cloud ALM for Integration Suite or third-party APM, to track integration flows.
-Unexpected increases in interface activity can signal a new indirect‑access hotspot.
+• Monitor Performance: Use monitoring tools, such as SAP Cloud ALM for Integration Suite or third-party APM, to track integration flows.
+Unexpected increases in interface activity can signal the emergence of a new indirect-access hotspot.
 For example, if a batch job was mis-scheduled to run hourly instead of daily, you could be generating ten times the licensable documents.

-- Technical Authorization Controls: Implement role-based security even on service accounts.
+• Technical Authorization Controls: Implement role-based security for service accounts as well.
 For example, when using a barcode scanner for inventory updates, give the scanner account only “Goods Movement” authorization, not full sales-order access.
 This prevents an interface from inadvertently triggering unrelated transactions.

 Best Practices (Traditional/User Model)